shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 :::

 ### Right edge pan
-Shake will be invoked with a one-finger swiping gesture from the right edge of the screen.
+Shake user feedback will be invoked with a one-finger swiping gesture from the right edge of the screen.

 :::note